Jamal Murray: 2020–2022: ACL injury and year absence

-2021–22 season: Year absence

 Although he was never officially shut down for the season, Murray missed the entire 2021–22 campaign while recovering from his ACL tear.
 Without Murray, the Nuggets lost in 5 games to the Golden State Warriors during the first round of the playoffs.

-2022–23 season: Return
+2022–2023: Return from injury and first NBA championship

 On October 19, 2022, Murray played in his first game in eighteen months, scoring 12 points in 26 minutes of playing time during a 123–102 loss to the Utah Jazz.
-On December 8, Murray scored 21 points alongside a game-winning three-pointer in a 121–120 win over the Portland Trail Blazers.
-On January 9, 2023, Murray scored a then season-high 34 points in a 122–109 win over the Los Angeles Lakers.
+On December 8, Murray scored 21 points including a game-winning three-pointer in a 121–120 win over the Portland Trail Blazers.
+On January 9, 2023, Murray scored a then-season-high 34 points in a 122–109 win over the Los Angeles Lakers.
 On February 4, Murray scored a season-high 41 points, along with five rebounds and seven assists in a 128–108 win over the Atlanta Hawks.
 On March 10, in a game against the San Antonio Spurs, Murray made his 805th career three-pointer and surpassed Will Barton to become the all-time leader in three-pointers made in Nuggets history.
+His 172 three-pointers was fifth in franchise history, but second that season behind teammate Michael Porter Jr.'s 188.

+In Game 2 of the Nuggets' first round playoff series against the Minnesota Timberwolves, Murray scored 40 points in a 122–113 win.
+This was his fifth 40-point postseason game, passing Alex English for the franchise record.
+In Game 1 of the Western Conference Semifinals, Murray recorded 34 points, 5 rebounds and 9 assists in a 125–107 win over the Phoenix Suns.
+In Game 2 of the Western Conference Finals, Murray scored 23 of his 37 points in the fourth quarter, along with 10 rebounds, 5 assists and 4 steals, propelling the Nuggets to a 108–103 come-from-behind win over the Los Angeles Lakers for a 2–0 lead in the series.
+In Game 3 of the Western Conference Finals, Murray scored 30 of his 37 points in the first half, along with seven rebounds and six assists in a 119–108 win, helping the Nuggets take a commanding 3–0 series lead.
+Murray was again an integral part of the Nuggets during Game 4, during which he scored 25 points en route to a 113–111 victory.
+With the win, the Nuggets completed a 4-game sweep of the Lakers and advanced to their first-ever NBA Finals appearance.
+He also became the first player in NBA history to average 30 points on 50/40/90 shooting in the Conference Finals.